dayanruben/tracy/CONTRIBUTING.md

 Submit pull requests [here](https://github.com/JetBrains/ai-dev-kit/pulls).
 Keep in mind that maintainers will need to support any code you contribute, so please follow these guidelines:

+* Fill out the automatically applied message in PR
+    * Add a clear description
+    * Complete all relevant checklist items
+    * Delete unrelated sections
 * If you make code changes:
     * Follow the [Kotlin Coding Conventions](https://kotlinlang.org/docs/reference/coding-conventions.html).
     * [Build the project](#building) to ensure everything compiles and all tests pass.